Finbuckle.MultiTenant

 app.UseMultiTenant();

-// ...add other middleware
+// add other middleware...

 app.Run();

 That's all that is needed to get going.
-Let's breakdown each line:
+Let's break down each line:

 builder.Services.AddMultiTenant<TenantInfo>()